google/stenographer/README.md

        disks are very good at doing quickly, and generally reading back sparse data with lots of seeks, which disks do slowly.

-For further reading, check out DESIGN.md for a discussion of stenographer's design, or INSTALL.md for how to install stenographer on a machine.
+For further reading, check out **DESIGN.md** for a discussion of stenographer's design, or read **INSTALL.md** for how to install stenographer on a machine.

 Querying